oroinc/documentation/backend/api/documentation.rst

     ## SUBRESOURCES
     ...

-| The section name is case insensitive.
-They are used only by documentation parser to identify the documentation part.
+The section name is case insensitive.
+They are used only by the documentation parser to identify the documentation part.
-| The following table describes the purposes of each documentation section:
+The following table describes the purposes of each documentation section:

 +----------------+----------------------------------------------+
 | Section name   | Description                                  |